accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

 - [Criterion 13.7](../../html/en/raweb1/criteres.html#crit-13-7): On each Web page, are sudden changes in luminosity or flashing effects used appropriately?
 - [Criterion 13.8](../../html/en/raweb1/criteres.html#crit-13-8): On each Web page, can each moving or blinking content be controlled by the user?

-Failure to comply with one of these criteria or tests for one of the types of content listed renders the corresponding criterion(s) non-compliant.
+Failure to comply with one of these criteria or tests for one of the types of content listed renders the corresponding criteria non-compliant.

-The principle of non-interference is identified in standard EN 301 549 in criterion 9.6 WCAG <span lang="en">conformance requirements</span>.
+The principle of non-interference is identified in standard EN 301 549 in criterion 9.6 WCAG conformance requirements.

 ### Accessibility statement